eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 ### 2.1 Rust Sample Registration of a Digital Twin Provider

-This section uses the [sample digital twin provider interface](#sample-digital-twin-provider-interface), and covers a *sample* Rust implementation of registering the signals *ambient air temperature* and *is air conditioning active* and the command *show notification*
+This section uses the [sample digital twin provider interface](#sample-digital-twin-provider-interface), and covers a *sample* Rust implementation of a provider registering the signals *ambient air temperature* and *is air conditioning active* and the command *show notification*

-1. Reference the [main.rs file of your digital twin provider](../../../samples/mixed/provider/src/main.rs).
+1. Reference the [main.rs file of the sample digital twin provider](../../../samples/tutorial/provider/src/main.rs).
 The main.rs file outlines the behavior of the signals in your digital twin provider sample.
 This includes a vehicle simulator that can emulate changes in its signals.
 These changes are then published to any digital twin consumers that have subscribed to your digital twin provider.

-1. One function of particular interest in the [main.rs](../../../samples/mixed/provider/src/main.rs) file is the register function.
+1. One function of particular interest in the [main.rs](../../../samples/tutorial/provider/src/main.rs) file is the `register_entities` function.

 ```rust
 /// Register the entities endpoints.